Fabric Baskets are so much fun to make and it is hard to make just one and when you can use fat quarter fabrics for the baskets that is even more fun!

 I also found a cute print with Easter eggs on it.
 The piece wasn’t very big and I was able to get two small pieces out of it.
 One piece was 9¼” square and I made 2″ corners.
 The other piece was 9½” and I made 1½” corners.
 Can you see the difference?

 Take a look at the difference in sizes of the fabric baskets.
-I made 7 different baskets in just a couple hours.
+I made 7 different baskets in just a couple of hours.
 Each basket was quilted with a fairly large free motion meandering.

 Are you wondering what is the best batting or wadding to use?